Are you a public relations or PR professional? If so, what do you see yourself as?

 The openness, transparency and sheer speed of digital social networks and cyber vigilantes have kicked sand in the faces of many PR practitioners.
 Many have been accused of being out-of-touch with the man-on-the-ground or living in ivory towers.

 Blissfully unaware of the real sentiments of our respective publics, we’ve been scorned, ridiculed and made fun of.
 Reporters and social media influencers alike have relayed horror stories of publicists gone awry, and such reports seemed to have increased in recent months.

-In the age of ubiquitous mobile and social networks, PR practitioners like you need to be more than just the cleanly scrubbed face of the organisation.
+In the age of ubiquitous mobile and social networks, PR practitioners like you and me need to be more than just the cleanly scrubbed face of the organisation.

-Your role isn’t just to provide the keys that unlock the gates to the corporate kingdom.
-Rather, you need to build bridges to your communities and serve as the public’s advocate and internal champion.
+Our roles aren’t just to provide the keys that unlock the gates to the corporate kingdom.
+Rather, we need to build bridges to our communities, and serve as our respective public’s advocates and internal corporate champion.

 In a sense, PR needs to evolve from pulpit preaching to street evangelism.

 How can you make this happen?